Command line tools

 - --location-file <location_file>

-File to write the network location of the manager to if –start-all is not specified.
+File to write the network location of the manager to.
+This is useful when –start-all is not specified, or when –start-all is used together with manually started instances.
 If a relative path is given, then it will be resolved relative to the directory in which the manager was started.

 The manager will write to this file a single line of text, which should be passed to the instances via the MUSCLE_MANAGER environment variable or on their command line using the –muscle-manager=<contents> option.

-If –start-all is not specified and –location-file is also not given, then the location will be printed on standard output.
+If –start-all is not specified (or if there are manual components) and –location-file is also not given, then the location will be printed on standard output.

 - --start-all, --no-start-all